 Just as the living Father sent me and I live because of the Father, so the one who feeds on me will live because of me.
 (John 6:57)

-The whole Christian Church of Thyatira will not rule with Christ.
-Only those believers who have lived a victorious Christian life.
-By the way, can you imagine the nominal Christians of America governing the nations of the earth with an iron scepter?
+The whole Christian church of Thyatira will not rule with Christ.
+Only those believers who have lived victorious Christian lives.
+By the way, can you imagine the nominal Christians of America governing the nations of the earth with iron scepters?
 They do not have an iron scepter.
-The iron scepter is created in our personality as we overcome the numerous pressures that have been sent to harden us.
+The iron scepter is created in our personalities as we overcome the numerous pressures that have been sent to harden us.